xoorath/xo.codes/site/articles/2025/passwords.md

 !!!
 TIP: This isn't your fault.
     There's no shame in having an insecure password, having been hacked or re-using the same password for a long time.
-That's all I'll say about that.

     It's only in recent years been getting easier for websites and apps to follow best practices and for users to authenticate securely.
-We are still a far cry away from security being even remotely fool proof - it's not even especially techie proof.
+We are still a far cry away from security being even remotely fool-proof - it's not even especially techie-proof.

 Here's what I suggest you do over the next few days or weeks:
+1. Come up with **one** great new password using the advice from the previous section.
-1. Change the password on your most important accounts (email, bank, payment, socials) to a **single** new password using the advice from the previous section.
+1. Change the password on your most important accounts (email, bank, payment, socials) to that password.
 2. Enable MFA (multi factor authentication) on all of those accounts as you go.

 Making that change will already help you **a lot** in terms of security and peace of mind.
 If you're confused about MFA: don't worry - I'll cover that in the next section.

+It might be surprising to hear me suggest using the same password for multiple accounts – you would be right to think that its not ideal.
+That said: this guide is for regular folks and regular folks don't have the tools, motivation, or patience to deal with dozens or hundreds of unique passwords.
+We will talk about how to make that easy in the upcomming section on password managers.

 (#) MFA: rule of 3

+!!!
+Info: What the heck is MFA?
+    Every step you take to prove an account is yours is **a factor**.
+    MFA (multi factor authentication) means having more than one factor such as requiring a password and providing a number texted to your phone.

 There's a great rule of 3 to help you remember what makes a great multi factor authentication setup: